Crio-WFH/Android-apps/README.md

 ### Regarding Submissions

 Please refer to `contributing.md` within the same folder for all the submission guidelines.
 It contains the documentation process/Demo video to assist you.
+For the readme structure inside your project, check the readme inside [Project_Name](https://github.com/Crio-WFH/Android-apps/tree/main/Project_Name).

 <!--### 1.
 Fork this repo !
   ![img](https://github.com/Crio-WFH/demo/blob/main/dont%20delete%20this%20file/Screenshot%20from%202021-07-03%2013-25-36.png)